marcelcamargos/authors/README.md

 When you clicked the row in the last screen, you see this screen.
 In the top of the screen, there is an option called "Mark as Favourite".
 If you click that, this post becomes a favourite with a filled star.

 In the bottom of the screen, there is a list of comments.
 You can scroll it if there are many comments.

+Finally, there is a menu called Delete from where you can delete the post through a backend call.

 ![image](https://user-images.githubusercontent.com/19171477/215658141-b73c7305-14a4-4f0c-9887-28112ef95e00.png)